Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Hair and Hats

-White caps worn during the day often covered tied ringlets that would be let out on display in the afternoon or evening.
+White caps were worn during the day and often covered tied ringlets that would be let out on display in the afternoon or evening.

 Soft crowned bonnets decorated with ruffles and bows grew larger until 1811 when Leghorn hats featured wide brims and heavy ornamentation.

-Poor women, workers, and peasants did not wear the flimsy shoes but went barefoot, wore sandals, or sabots (clogs).
+Poor women, workers, and peasants did not wear the flimsy shoes but went barefoot or wore sandals, short boots, or sabots (clogs).

-1810 saw the appearance of flat heeled boots made of leather or cloth.
+1810 saw the appearance of flat-heeled boots made of leather or cloth.
+Though made for walking, the boots were flimsy and did not stand up to rugged wear.

-The purse, or handbag came into being during the Regency period.
+The purse or handbag came into being during the Regency period.
 Earlier, women had carried 'pockets' tied at the waistline and hidden in the folds of their skirts.
-The new, slim style of high waisted dress made it impossible to tie on a pocket.
-Women then carried small, decorated bags called recticules.
+The new, slim style of high-waisted dress made it impossible to tie on a pocket.
+Women then carried small, decorated bags called reticules, which closed at the top with a drawstring.

 19th Century Fashions

-While Regency refers to the early part of the 19th century, the early 1800's, the rest of the century is called Victorian after Queen Elizabeth who rose to the thrown of England in 1837.
-Fashions evolved, and the Industrial Revolution ushered in big changes in technology and society.
+As the Regency period came to an end, fashions continued to evolve, and the Industrial Revolution ushered in big changes in technology and society.
 Women's clothing became more ornate, waistlines rose, and skirts became huge as the century progressed into Victorian style.

 © 2011 Dolores Monet